-The main challenge we face in continuing to grow the service continues to be the national shortage in suitably qualified nurses and carers.
-Whilst we have been successful in the past year in growing our team, it is a well-recognised issue that is affecting all hospices and, in particular children's hospices, across the UK.
-This workforce problem is is a priority for Together For Short Lives, Hospice UK and the NHS.
+In addition to the difficulty in growing income the main challenge we face in continuing to grow the service continues to be the national shortage in suitably qualified nurses and carers.
+Whilst we have been successful in the past year in growing our team, it is a well-recognised issue that is affecting all hospices and, in particular, children's hospices, across the UK.
+This workforce problem is a priority for Together For Short Lives, Hospice UK and the NHS and the other is the expected loss of statutory funding from the local ICB.

-By the end of March 2023, the number of children, young people and families Alexander's Care Team supports had grown to 165 (2022: 151).
+By the end of March 2024, the number of children, young people and families Alexander's Care Team supports had grown to 203 (2023: 165).

-There were 43 (2022: 32) new referrals in the past year, with many being so complex that where a visit previously could be made using just one member of staff, it now increasingly needs two.
+There were 56 (2023: 43) new referrals in the past year, with many being so complex that where a visit previously could involve just one member of staff per child, it now increasingly needs two.